Mold Test or Mold Evaluation?

 Aztec Home Services LLC believes you deserve better.

 Our Mold and Moisture Evaluations typically take 2-3 hours.
-You get a full report with full color digital photographs, videos when necessary and some instructions of how to combat the discovered issues.
+You get a full report with full color digital photographs, videos when necessary, we scan the property with a FLIR E8 thermal camera and provide instructions on how to combat the discovered issues.
 This information along with the lab results will give you the information necessary to turn your sick home into a healthy home.
 Your home will feel better, but more importantly you will feel better and breathe easier.
+This service is included with our Gold and Platinum home inspection packages.

 Mold Testing Evaluation

-A certified visual mold survey is included with every home inspection.
-Testing, if necessary will be determined at the end of the home inspection.
+A certified visual mold survey is included with every Gold and Platinum Package home inspection.
+Mold Testing, if necessary will be determined at the end of the Gold Package home inspection.
 Aztec Home Services home inspectors are certified mold inspectors and testers and hold moisture intrusion certifications.
 With certifications from MICRO, International Association of Indoor Air Consultants and InterNACHI.
 The certified visual growth evaluation provides you insight and guidance to assist you in determining if mold testing should be conducted.
 This saves you both time and money.
-Instead of referring you to another company which may charge up to $450.00 to evaluate and collect samples, Aztec Home Services conducts the evaluation during your home inspection and if samples are recommended.
-The fee is only $275.00 for three samples.
-Aztec Home Services also offers a Mold and Moisture evaluation which is much like a home inspection but the focus is on moisture intrusion and growth.
-Just like all homes have some level of radon, all homes have mold spores.
-The spores cannot be seen without the use of a microscope.
-Every time you open your doors or windows the wind blows invisible mold spores into your home.
-Homes with mold growth greater than a 3’X3′ area should be professional remediated.
+Instead of referring you to another company which may charge up to $450.00 to evaluate and collect samples.
+Aztec Home Services conducts a certified visual mold evaluation during your Gold and Platinum Package home inspection.
+Aztec Home Services also offers a Mold and Moisture evaluation which is much like a home inspection but the focus is on moisture intrusion and mold growth.
+Just like all homes have some level of radon, all homes have mold spores, but should never have actual mold growth.
+Mold growth is visible, but mold spores cannot be seen without the use of a microscope.

 Harrisonburg Mold “Black” Mold Testing

-An abundance of mold spores in your home can have a negative affect on your health.
-Occupants with allergies, asthma and other health issues are more susceptible, but active mold growth can affect anyone.
+An abundance of mold spores in your home can have a negative affect on your health, even dead mold spores!
+Occupants with allergies, asthma and other health issues are more susceptible, but mold spores active, dormant or dead can affect anyone.
 Some molds can cause serious health issues and should only be removed by professionals.
-If you have growth or think you have a mold problem, Call Aztec Home Services and get your home inspected and tested!
-Protect your health and the health of your family!
+If you have mold growth or think you have a mold problem, Call Aztec Home Services and get your home inspected and tested!
+Protect your health and and your home!

 Mold Spores Are Every Where

 Mold spores are everywhere and their purpose is to aid in the breakdown and decay of organic matter.
-Before clean up Aztec Home Services can complete a mold and moisture evaluation on your home and provide guidance in moisture control, identify the type and mold species of the growth.
+Before clean up Aztec Home Services can complete a mold and moisture evaluation on your home and provide guidance in moisture control, identify the level of mold spores and the species of the mold growth.

 The EPA (Environmental Protection Agency) states that areas smaller than 3 feet by 3 feet can be cleaned by the average home owner.
-Aztec Home Services offers mold testing and complete mold and moisture inspections.
-During a mold and moisture inspection, our goal is to discover the point of origin (moisture).
+But recommend larger areas be professionally removed and any item that cannot be cleaned, like drywall and insulation is to be removed and replaced.
+During a mold and moisture inspection, Aztec Home Services goal is to discover the point of origin (moisture).
 Moisture is the number one ingredient mold needs to grow so it stands to reason that if we control the moisture we control the mold.
 As a certified mold inspector, it is my goal to teach you about mold spores and how high moisture and moisture intrusion relates to mold growth.
 Every home has mold spores, the total indoor air mold spore count when compared to outside air mold spore count should be lower, if not then there is considerable evidence that an indoor mold problem exists.

 EPA’s Advice On Mold